oaklandfinishup/oaklandfinishup.com/_mentors/geraldineconvento.md

   - name: linkedin
     link: linkedin.com/in/geraldineconventodigital/en
 ---
-Geraldine's success has been corporate world and working within small organizations led to her understand the importance of structure, timelines and completing specific tasks to contribute to larger business objectives.
-All of which have informed her outlook of what’s possible in the realms of business.
-Anything.
+Geraldine is the principle of Meet Geraldine where she leads her team through through web development, graphic design and search engine optimization projects.
+Geraldine's success in the corporate world and working within small organizations led to her understanding of the importance of structure, timelines and completing specific tasks to contribute to larger business objectives.
+All of which have informed her outlook of what’s possible in the realms of business: anything